 If your child is sick, please contact the school office first thing on each day of their absence to inform us.

 We have a number of staff who are trained as Learning Mentors and they play a key role in pastoral support and mentor pupils on an individual needs basis.
-We work closely with agencies such as Place2Be to support pupils in need and have a trainee social worker to support pupils and their families placed in school on an annual basis.
+We work closely with a range of agencies to support pupils in need and have a trainee social worker to support pupils and their families placed in school on an annual basis.